 8. Right features

-Use up all the features that social media has to offer.
+Use up all the features that brand on social media has to offer.
 Audio-visual content attracts people like no other.
 Make use of videos that convey a lot.
 Infographics, memes, long-form content, posters ..use it all.

 Millennials and Gen z are the arbiters of all things viral and there is nothing like a hint of ‘wokeness’ which attracts our kind.